Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: The synergistic effect of QOC and coherent feedback on steady-state mechanical squeezing

 where $\sigma_j$ ($j=q,p$) is the variance of the mechanical quadrature operator, obtained from the corresponding diagonal elements of the CM $V$, and $\sigma_{\rm zpf}=|\langle[\delta\hat{q},\delta\hat{p}]\rangle|/2=1/2$ denotes the zero-point fluctuation of the membrane motion. $S_j>0$ indicates that the fluctuation of the $j$ quadrature is squeezed.
 In Particular, $S_j>3$ corresponds to a $50\%$ reduction of noise below the zero-point fluctuation, i.e., $\sigma_j<\sigma_{\rm zpf}/2$, which is regarded as strong mechanical squeezing beyond the $3$dB limit.

-In Figs.\,\ref{Fig4}(a) and \ref{Fig4}(b), we present the squeezing degrees $S_{q}$ and $S_{p}$ as functions of the scaled optical detuning $\Delta/\omega_{m}$ for different reflection coefficients $r_{B}$ and dimensionless QOC strengths $g_{2}/g_{1}$.
+In Figs.\,\ref{Fig5}(a) and \ref{Fig5}(b), we present the squeezing degrees $S_{q}$ and $S_{p}$ as functions of the scaled optical detuning $\bar\Delta/\omega_{m}$ for different reflection coefficients $r_{B}$ and QOC strengths $g_{2}/g_{1}$.
 The results highlight the distinct roles of QOC and coherent feedback.
 Specifically, in the absence of QOC ($g_{2}/g_{1}=0$), no mechanical squeezing is present ($S_{q}<0$ and $S_{p}<0$), regardless of whether coherent feedback is applied.
-In contrast, for $g_{2}/g_{1}\neq 0$, the fluctuation of the $q$ quadrature exhibits squeezing ($S_{q}>0$), and even without feedback ($r_{B}=0$), the $3$dB limit of squeezing can be beaten, with $S_{q}>3$ over a finite range of detuning $\Delta$.
-The presence of feedback ($r_{B}\neq 0$) could further enhance the squeezing degree and broaden the accessible detuning range.
-To further present the crucial role of QOC, we show the behavior of $S_{q}$ versus dimensionless QOC strength $g_{2}/g_{1}$ for different reflection coefficients $r_{B}$ in the vicinity of $\Delta/\omega_{m}=0.1$ in Fig.\,\ref{Fig4}(c).
-As is seen, for the negative sign of QOC, $S_{q}$ can exceed the $3$dB limit in a broad parameter region, and the incorporation of feedback ($r_{B}\neq0$) leads to a substantial increase in $S_{q}$.
-Notably, it is also confirmed that for the positive sign of QOC, mechanical squeezing is unachievable in both quadratures with $S_{q}<0$ and $S_{p}<0$.
-These results suggest that for mechanical squeezing generation, negative QOC serves as an essential fundamental resource, whereas feedback provides an effective means to enhance the squeezing degree.
-To support this observation, we further show the dependence of mechanical squeezing degree $S_{q}$ on the QOC and feedback controlling parameters in Figs.\,\ref{Fig4}(d)-\ref{Fig4}(f).
-It is seen that the mechanical squeezing degree $S_{q}$ increases monotonically with both $r_{B}$ and $g_{2}/g_{1}$, and exhibits a periodic dependence on the optical phase shift $\theta$ with a period of $2\pi$, reaching its maximum at $\theta=0$ and minimum at $\theta=\pi$.
-Particularly, for $r_{B}=0.8$ and $\theta=0$, the optimal mechanical squeezing can be above $10$dB in the vicinity of $g_{2}/g_{1}=-15\times10^{-3}$.
-Evidently, this variation behavior of mechanical squeezing is similar to that of the COM entanglement with such QOC and feedback controlling parameters as discussed in the previous section.
+In contrast, for $g_{2}/g_{1}\neq 0$, the fluctuation of the $q$ quadrature exhibits squeezing ($S_{q}>0$), and even without feedback ($r_{B}=0$), the $3$dB limit of squeezing can be beaten, with $S_{q}>3$ over a finite range of detuning $\bar\Delta$.
+The presence of feedback ($r_{B}\neq 0$) can slightly enhance the squeezing degree $S_q$ while maintaining the overall profile of the squeezing spectrum.
+To further present the crucial role of QOC, we show the behavior of $S_{q}$ versus QOC strength $g_{2}/g_{1}$ for different reflection coefficients $r_{B}$ in the vicinity of $\bar\Delta/\omega_{m}=0.1$ in Fig.\,\ref{Fig5}(c).
+As is seen, for the negative sign of $g_{2}/g_{1}$, $S_{q}$ can exceed the $3$dB limit in a broad parameter region with optimal value above $9$dB, and the incorporation of feedback ($r_{B}\neq 0$) allows the system to achieve the same degree of squeezing with a smaller required magnitude of $g_2$.
+Notably, it is also confirmed that for the positive sign of $g_{2}/g_{1}$, mechanical squeezing is unachievable in both quadratures with $S_{q}<0$ and $S_{p}<0$.
+These results suggest that for mechanical quadrature squeezing generation, QOC serves as an essential fundamental resource, whereas feedback acts as a supplementary tool to optimize the squeezing performance and lower the requirement for QOC strength.